AP sources: Biden to pledge halving greenhouse gases by 2030

 A 50% reduction by 2030 is “technically feasible and well within our reach,'' Markey added.
 “We can and should fight to pass legislation and deploy funding that will allow us to exceed that target.''

+Sen. John Barrasso, R-Wyo., the top Republican on the Senate Energy and Natural Resources Committee, said Biden's pledge would set “punishing targets" for the U.S. even as adversaries such as China and Russia “continue to increase emissions at will.
+The last thing the economy needs is higher energy prices and fewer jobs, but that’s exactly what we’re going to get.''

+On the other end of the political spectrum, the Center for Biological Diversity, a leading environmental group, said the 50% cut “simply isn’t big enough to meet the massive scale of the climate emergency.''

-Like other nations, the U.S. goal includes methane and some hydrofluorocarbon gases that trap more heat but don’t last as long.
+Like other nations, the U.S. goal includes methane and some hydrofluorocarbon gases that trap more heat but don’t last as long as carbon dioxide.

 ———